kcho/ENIGMA_CHR_DTI/troubleshooting.md

 X case(s) failed processing.
 Please check the log file
 ```

-If you see this error message, it means the pipeline raised the `ProcessingFailure` error.
-This error is raised right before executing `PNL TBSS` step, when there is any incompleted preprocessing.
-One or more of the following could have raised the issue.
+The pipeline checks for the preprocessing-completeness right before executing `PNL TBSS` step.
+If you see above error message, one or more data may have failed processing steps.
+See the list below for potential cause of the error.

-1. Input DWI data is completely missing for some subjects.
+1. The pipeline creates the subject list based on the directories under `rawdata` and `sourcedata`.
+If there are any empty folders under `rawdata` or `sourcedata`, the pipeline will raise `ProcessingFailure`.
+Please check if you have any empty folders under your `rawdata` and `sourcedata` directories.
-2. Input DWI data is partial, meaning there were some missing dicom files for some subjects.
+2. If there were some missing dicom files for some subjects, the nifti file that gets created from the partial data will be in the wrong format for the pipeline to process.
+Please check if you are providing the complete dicom data under the `sourcedata` folder.
-3. Input DWI data includes non-DWI dicoms.
-This may led to failures in one of the preprocessing steps.
+3. This there are any non-DWI dicoms included in the subject data, these extra files will also get converted, which may interfere with the preprocessing steps in the pipeline.
+Please include only DWI dicom files under the `sourcedata` folder.
-4. One of the preprocessing step failed becuase of the bad quality data (Rare).
+4. Although it is rare, one of the preprocessing step may have failed because of a poor data quality.
+Please identify the subject without `derivatives/dwi_preproc/{SUBJECT}/dti_FA.nii.gz` - these subjects will be the subjects who failed to complete preprocessing steps.
+Please see if there is anything wrong in the input data by visualizing the nifti files, bval, and bvec files under `rawdata/{SUBJECT}`.

 ### To resolve the issue, identify and correct the data.